 Sport is an integral part of a healthy, active lifestyle for people, but in Canada and many other places around the world there is a lack of sport participation.
 This lack of sport participation is a contributing factor to the general inactivity of the Canadian population, which can cause many health problems such as asthma, heart disease and obesity.
-This study will be a preliminary analysis of data collected as part of the Hamilton Active Living Study (HALS) in the city of Hamilton, Ontario during the summer of 2010.
+This study is an analysis of data collected as part of the Hamilton Active Living Study (HALStudy) in the city of Hamilton, Ontario during the summer of 2010.
 The survey was a comprehensive look at the active lifestyle of the Hamilton population, which included questions about exercise, walking, bicycling, active video games, and sports.
-The questions about sport ask about an individual's participation in sport as well as the barriers that prevent participation.
-The preliminary analysis of the HALS dataset will use inferential statistics to answer 3 research questions.
-First, how much sport participation is there in Hamilton?
-Second, what barriers to sport exist and are any barriers more prevalent than others?
-Third, do traditional barriers, such as income, age, gender, and weight, impact sport participation?
+The questions about sport ask about an individual's participation in sport as well as the barriers that prevent participation and the same questions are asked about both organized and unorganized sport.
+This analysis of the HALStudy dataset uses a series of binary logit models to answer 3 research questions.
+First, how much organized and unorganized sport participation is there in Hamilton?
+Second, what barriers to both organized and unorganized sport exist and are any barriers more prevalent than others?
+Third, do traditional barriers, such as income, age, gender, and weight, impact unorganized sport participation?
+Finally, what are the differences in barriers to organized versus unorganized sports?